Skip to content

 Port MirroringDiagnostics → Port MirroringCapture MRP frames with Wireshark

-To capture MRP frames with Wireshark, configure port mirroring on the switch to mirror a ring port to a monitor port.
+To capture MRP frames with Wireshark, configure port mirroring on the switch.
+Mirror a ring port to a monitor port.
 Apply the Wireshark filter mrp or eth.type == 0x88e3.
-If no MRP_Test frames appear, MRP is not running on the MRM or the ring port is not in the correct VLAN.
+If no MRP_Test frames appear, then MRP is not running on the MRM or the ring port is outside the correct VLAN.

-Check CRC errors first
+Check CRC detected errors first

-Four causes cover most problems
+4 causes cover most issues

 • IEC 62439-2:2016 — Media Redundancy Protocol